 Food waste collection

-Many residential buildings with eight or fewer units in the northestern sector of the Côte-des-Neiges neighbourhood i.e.: North of chemin Queen-Mary (included) and West of chemin de la Côte-des-Neiges (excluded) will be getting food waste collection by May 4, 2018.
+Many residential buildings with eight or fewer units in the northestern sector of the Côte-des-Neiges neighbourhood i.e.: East of chemin de la Côte-des-Neiges will be getting food waste collection by May 2, 2019.
 Your kitchen and table scraps will now be turned into compost and renewable energy.
-A number of boroughs are already participating, and now it’s our turn to take this big step and do our part for the environment.

-Food waste will be collected on Fridays instead of the regular garbage collection.
+Food waste will be collected on Thursdays instead of the regular garbage collection.

 For details on all the collection schedules for your address, please consult the Info-collectes search engine.